 Here are some serving tips:

 |Fried yuca cubes with fish, a Brazilian delicacy.
-Photo courtesy: Jorge Andrade|
+Photo courtesy: Jorge Andrade.|

 Photo courtesy: Marita

-In general, cassava sections are fried in oil until brown and crisp and served with salt, and pepper seasoning in many Caribbean islands as snack.
+In general, cassava sections are fried in oil until brown and crisp and served with salt, and pepper seasoning in many Caribbean islands as a snack.

 Cassava flour is also used to make bread, cake, cookies, etc. in several Caribbean islands.

-Cassava chips, and flakes are also widely eaten as a snack.
+Cassava chips and flakes are also widely eaten as a snack.

 Cassava root contains natural toxic cyanogenic glycoside compounds linamarin and methyl-linamarin.
 Injury to tuber releases linamarase enzyme from the ruptured cells, which then converts linamarin to poisonous hydrocyanic acid (HCN).
-It is therefore, consumption of raw cassava root results in cyanide poisoning with symptoms of vomiting, nausea, dizziness, stomach pains, headache, and death.
+Therefore, consumption of raw cassava root results in cyanide poisoning with symptoms of vomiting, nausea, dizziness, stomach pains, headache, and death.
 In general, cyanide content is substantially higher in its outer part and peel.
 While peeling lessens the cyanide content, sun drying, and soaking followed by boiling in salt-vinegar water results in evaporation of this compound and makes it safe for human consumption.

 ≻≻-Back to Vegetables from Cassava.
-Please visit here for an impressive list of all variety of vegetables with complete illustrations of their nutrition facts and health benefits.
+Visit here for an impressive list of vegetables with complete illustrations of their nutrition facts and health benefits.

 ≻≻-Back to Home page.

-1.Cassava- A guide to sustainable production-FAO.
+Cassava- A guide to sustainable production-FAO.
 (Link opens in new window).